proullon/ramsql/README.md

 The idead behing RamSQL is testing.
 I don't want to bother with a persistant DBMS, setup the database, manage credentials and clean tables...
-But I do want to test my queries, my constraints and run a full test suite in less than
+But I do want to test my queries, my constraints and run a full test suite in no time.

 ### Unit testing